Skip to main content

 Background and Context

-Accelerating Aging and the Nonlinear Growth in Care Demand
+Accelerating Aging and "Non-linear Growth in Care Demand"

 Japan's elderly population will peak in the 2040s.
-The critical issue is not the number of elderly persons per se, but the rate of increase in those requiring long-term care (要介護高齢者).
+The issue is not the "number of elderly people" itself, but the rate of increase in "elderly people requiring care."

 Reading the Structure

-What the "invisible roadmap" to 2040 reveals is not a problem of time but of structure.
-The items that belong on that roadmap are not recruitment quotas or capacity targets, but a redefinition of the social value of care.
+What the "invisible roadmap" to 2040 shows is not a problem of time, but a problem of structure.
+What should be written into the roadmap is not hiring numbers or capacity figures, but "redefining the social value of care."

 References